bxdoan/bxdoan/README.md

 <div align="center">

-> In order to succeed, your desire for success should be greater than your fear of failure.
+> How wonderful it is that nobody need wait a single moment before starting to improve the world.

-> — Bill Cosby —
+> — Anne Frank —

 </div>